swiftlang/swift-llbuild/docs/buildsystem.rst

   input or output, and the properties of the object will be inferred from the context (i.e., by the task that produces or consumes them).
 However, this section allows customizing those properties or adding additional ones.

+  Each key must be a scalar string naming identifying the node, and the value should be a map containing properties for the node.

+  Each property is expected to be a string key and a string value.

   .. note::
     FIXME: We may want to add a mechanism for defining default properties.